Oral suction saves lives: why skills matter

 As with many other medical procedures that carers provide daily, having knowledge of the potential risks is important too.
 A well-structured suction training course will focus on minimising the side-effects.

 Administering suction incorrectly can cause tracheobronchial trauma.
 A blunt object such as a suction tube can injure the airway structure that supports the trachea and bronchi.

 If you don’t act quickly enough or suction is ineffectual, you risk hypoxia in the patient – starving their tissues of oxygen – or inducing a cardiovascular problem.

 You could even inadvertently cause a complete or partial collapse of a lung or the lobe of a lung (atelectasis).

-There is also the ever-present danger in health care settings that in helping to assist the patient to breathe easier, you introduce bacteria into their throat, causing an infection.
+There is also the ever-present danger in health care settings that assisting a patient to breathe easier can introduce bacteria into their throat.
+This can result in an infection.

 The intuition to act when breathing issues arise

 With all the risks in mind, suction training for health care and social care professionals is still primarily about giving the confidence to act quickly in times of need.
 Hesitation in these situations can literally put lives at risk.

 The trainer needs to prepare the trainee for some rapid decision-making within the context of the patient’s history and medical status.

 In even the most pressurised situation, proper suction training can make preparing the patient and the equipment a seamless and swift process.